Futuremappermydud/Quest-Beat-Saber-Guides/NoteBombGuide.md

 If bombs (even confirmed working ones) don't show up at all then you might even need to completely reinstall beat saber

-# Add Your Bombs to the Repo
+# Add Your Bombs to the Repo(DO NOT ADD TO THIS REPO THIS IS NOT A MOD REPO)

 RedBrumbler also supports adding your own bombs to the repository here!
 (explanation adapted from @Yuuki#0802 from BSMG, and by that RedBrumbler means mostly blatantly copied)